 Occupation: Physician (Retired, 2015)

 Education: B.A., Illinois Wesleyan University; M.D., University of Illinois

 Community Activities: Indiana State Medical Association; Linden United Methodist Church

 State Representative Tim Brown serves House District 41, which includes portions of Montgomery, Boone and Tippecanoe counties.
 He was elected as a state representative in 1994.
-He has served the Legislature in a variety of ways including being appointed as Chairman of the Public Health Committee and the Statutory Committee on Ethics.
+He has served the Indiana General Assembly in a variety of ways including being appointed as Chair of the Public Health Committee and the Statutory Committee on Ethics.
 He has served on multiple committees: Education, Rules and Legislative Procedures, Family, Children, and Human Affairs and the Statutory Committee on Interstate and International Cooperation.
-Currently, Rep. Brown serves as the Chairman for Ways and Means.
+Currently, Brown serves as Chair of the House Ways and Means Committee.

-Throughout his tenure as a representative, Rep. Brown has worked on numerous legislative initiatives, many of which included topics on healthcare.
+Throughout his tenure as a representative, Brown worked on numerous legislative initiatives, many of which included topics on health care and financial matters.

-Rep. Brown received his Bachelor of Arts degree from Illinois Wesleyan University and his medical degree from the University of Illinois.
-Prior to serving in the Indiana House of Representatives, Rep. Brown was the treasurer for the State Medical Association for four years.
-He has also been a board member of the Franklin Methodist Retirement Community since September 2005.
-Rep. Brown is an Emergency Room Doctor for St. Elizabeth Hospital in Crawfordsville.
-Rep. Brown is also a member of Indiana State Medical Association.
+Brown received his Bachelor of Arts degree from Illinois Wesleyan University and his medical degree from the University of Illinois.
+Prior to serving in the Indiana House of Representatives, Brown was the treasurer for the State Medical Association for four years.
+He has also been a board member of the Franklin Methodist Retirement Community since September 2005, and was an emergency room doctor for St. Elizabeth Hospital in Crawfordsville.
+He is also a member of Indiana State Medical Association.

 Indiana Chamber of Small Business Award in 1997 and 2002

 Outstanding Legislator for Indiana Medical Association award in 2005